cesarmunhozinov/bib-to-rcaap/README.md

 [![Project](https://img.shields.io/badge/project-RCAAP%20Converter-blue)](https://github.com/cesarmunhozinov/bib-to-rcaap)

 The RCAAP Converter converts BibTeX metadata into rows written to a Google Spreadsheet formatted for RCAAP.
-It supports Authors, Titles, Events and Logs tabs.
+It uses a relational layout with sheets: Publisher, Venue, Title, Authors, and Author-Title.

 ## Setup ✅